Alexander W. Dreyfoos Jr.: Biography

-Dreyfoos has been a photographer since childhood and is known for his travel and underwater photos.
+Dreyfoos had been a photographer since childhood and was known for his travel and underwater photos.
 In 2015 he compiled 587 of his favorites in the book A Photographic Odyssey: Around the World with Alexander W. Dreyfoos (ed.
 Lise M. Steinhauer), with proceeds supporting the Cultural Council of Palm Beach County (ISBN 978-1-56352-110-2).
 In 2016 Dreyfoos commissioned his biography, Alexander W. Dreyfoos: Passion & Purpose by Lise M. Steinhauer and David Randal Allen, with proceeds to The Raymond F. Kravis Center for the Performing Arts, Inc. (ISBN 978-1-56352-9009).

+Dreyfoos died on May 28, 2023, at the age of 91.

 Philanthropy

 Dreyfoos made the largest donation in Florida history to a public school when he gave $1,000,000 in 1997 to Palm Beach County School of the Arts, renamed Alexander W. Dreyfoos School of the Arts.
 His support inspired other philanthropists to fund scholarships and enhancements to the high school.
-The Dreyfoos School of the Arts has been consistently well viewed.
+The Dreyfoos School of the Arts has been consistently well-viewed.
 Most recently (2016), U.S. News & World Report ranked it #10 in Florida public high schools and #66 nationally.

 With his financial commitment at its launch in 1998, Dreyfoos became the first founding member of the marine conservation organization International SeaKeepers Society.

 In 2004, Dreyfoos donated $1,000,000 to kick off support of Scripps Florida on the John D. MacArthur Campus of Florida Atlantic University in Jupiter, Florida.
 This biomedical research facility of the California-based Scripps Research Institute was joined by the Max Planck Florida Institute for Neuroscience, to which Alexander and Renate Dreyfoos also gave $1,000,000 in 2014.
-Dreyfoos was elected as trustee to both The Scripps Research Institute and Max Planck Florida Institute.
+Dreyfoos was elected as a trustee to both The Scripps Research Institute and Max Planck Florida Institute.

 Dreyfoos’ largest gift has been $15,000,000 to MIT for the Stata Center, which consists of two buildings, named for Dreyfoos and Bill Gates.
 Dreyfoos dedicated this gift to his late mentor and MIT physics professor, Arthur C. Hardy.
-Dreyfoos has also endowed an Alexander W. Dreyfoos Professorship at MIT's Media Lab since 1995.
+Dreyfoos had also endowed an Alexander W. Dreyfoos Professorship at MIT's Media Lab since 1995.
 Dreyfoos’ relationship with MIT has been continuous.
 In 2013 the MIT Corporation named the auditorium atop its Media Lab Complex in Dreyfoos’ honor for years of service.
-He remains a Life Member Emeritus of The MIT Corporation.
+He remained a Life Member Emeritus of The MIT Corporation.

 One of Dreyfoos' donations to the Raymond F. Kravis Center for the Performing Arts was his funding of the George W. Mergens Memorial Organ, dedicated in 2016, a custom-made electronic virtual pipe organ with a massively parallel processing (MPP) digital computer.